diffstat

 -n number

 specify the minimum width used for filenames.
-If you don't
+If you do not

 specify this, diffstat uses the length of the longest filename,